rsowirono/CloudNative_CECS/200/202-CecsPCSLab.md

 5. Create another subfolder **‘Approved’** on the same level.

-6. We are now using this folder to assign a document workflow process from PCS to it.
+6. We are now using this folder to assign a document workflow process from Process Cloud to it.

 7. Select the **Inbox** folder.